paulbartell/CSE-14X-Section-Code/12wi143/01-ArrayList/section_one.md

 ## How it works which doesn't matter to you right now, but good to know

-The way it (in theory) works is that each instance of the ArrayIntList object holds an array of some size.
+The way it works is that each instance of the ArrayIntList object holds an array of some size.
 The client can add or remove or do whatever he wants with elements in the ArrayIntList.
 If the array inside of the ArrayIntList has 100 slots, but the client only added four, then the ArrayIntList will pretend there are four things.. if the client tries to access the 50th element, then even though the actual array is that big, the ArrayIntList will say that this is out of bounds.

 If the client adds 100 elements to the ArrayIntList with 100 slots, then the ArrayIntList will do a sneaky thing -- It will make a **new array